rkyymmt/udacity-drl-continuous-control/README.md

 # Continuous Control

 # Environment
-- the state and action spaces, and when the environment is considered solved).
+- the state and action spaces, and when the environment is considered solved.

 # Getting Started
 1. Install jupyter.
 (See [this](https://jupyter.readthedocs.io/en/latest/install.html))